What we do

 |2016 – 17 (to 30/06/2016)||11,556,411||11,179,522||40,000||–||11,596,411|

 |2014 – 15||22,719,368||3,014,258||2,443,630||520,652||25,638,650|

 |2010 – 11||28,327,690||25,929,499||223,799||7,028,077||35,579,566|

-* The total amount of orders imposed by the SFO constitutes the total confiscation orders issued plus any additional compensation orders not included within the confiscation order, plus any civil recovery orders imposed.
-For example, in 2010-11, the total amount of money due from orders obtained by the SFO comprised of £28,327,690 + £223,799 + £7,028,077, totalling £35,579,566.
+* The total amount of orders obtained by the SFO constitutes the total confiscation orders made plus any additional compensation orders not included within the confiscation orders, plus any civil recovery orders imposed.
+For example, in 2010-11, the total amount of money due from orders obtained by the SFO comprised £28,327,690 + £223,799 + £7,028,077, totalling £35,579,566.